-After 137 days of my walk 2,018 mile challenge in support of the Trussell Trust I have covered 764 miles.
-Most importantly, through the generosity of other I have so far raised £897 + £205 gift aid = £1102 for the Trussell Trust .
+After 192 days of my walk 2,018 mile challenge in support of the Trussell Trust I have covered 1,211 miles with over 140,0000 feet of ascent.
+Most importantly, through the generosity of other I have so far raised £1,224 + £284 gift aid = £1,508 for the Trussell Trust.
 You can donate to my fundraising event on JUST GIVING.

-Now in the middle of May the sun has finally got his hat on so walking conditions are a lot better.
-It is also the time of year when we get away in the caravan and we are currently enjoying some great walks in the West Yorkshire.
+In the middle of May the sun finally got his hat on so walking conditions improved.
+We headed off in the caravan to West Yorkshire and did some wonderful walking on the moors.

 Early April was wet and miserable walking conditions in Wiltshire.
 The footpaths were boggy and after a while walking through thick mud every day became a bit tedious.
 But the sun finally emerged and the ground dried out.
 I was even able to sneak away for a few days serious walking on the Quantock Hills and Exmoor.

 During January and February most of my walking was in Wiltshire over familiar footpaths.
 In March we had three weeks in the Cambridgeshire Fens and north Suffolk, it was cold but great to walk and explore parts of the country we have not previously visited.